profcinders/jaywing-tech-test/README.md

 # Jaywing Tech Test

 This site was created as part of a technical test for [Jaywing](https://www.jaywing.com/).
-It is a simple umbraco build with a call to a cat fact API.
+It is a simple umbraco v13 build with a call to a cat fact API.

 ## Setup

-After cloning the project, install and run the npm build in the `src/JaywingTechTest.Frontend` folder:
+After cloning the project, install and run the npm `deploy` task in the `src/JaywingTechTest.Frontend` folder.
+I use node v22.2.0, so if you experience issues here, make sure you're using an up-to-date version of node and npm.

 ```bash
 npm install